Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Experiments

-As have been mentioned, in some practical scenarios, there may exist an obvious gap between the training and test data distribution, or we may not know the distribution of real test data and have to train on synthesized data based on the guess of the test distribution.
+\textbf{Adaptivity to unknown sparsity.} As have been mentioned, in some practical scenarios, there may exist an obvious gap between the training and test data distribution, or we may not know the distribution of real test data and have to train on synthesized data based on the guess of the test distribution.
 Under such circumstances, it is of importance to consider the adaptivity/generalization of the sparse coding model (trained on a specific data distribution or with a specific sparsity and the test data sampled from different distributions with different sparsity).
-We conduct an experiment to test in such a scenario, in which we let the test sparsity be different from the training sparsity.
-Figure \ref{fig:pb} shows the results in three different settings.
+To evaluate in such scenario, we let the test sparsity be different from the training sparsity.
+Figure \ref{fig:pb} shows the results in three different test settings (the performance is evaluated by the normalized mean squared error (NMSE) in decibels (dB)).
 The black curves represent the optimal model when LISTA is trained on exactly the same sparsity as that of the test data.
-It can be seen that our EBT has huge advantages in such a practical scenario where the adaptivity to un-trained sparsity is required, and the performance gain is larger when the distribution shift between training and test is larger (cf. purple line and yellow line in Figure~\ref{fig:20to1} and~\ref{fig:20to10}).
+It can be seen that our EBT has huge advantages in such a practical scenario where the adaptivity to un-trained sparsity is required, and the performance gain is larger when the distribution shift between training and test is larger (cf. purple line and yellow line in Figures~\ref{fig:20to1} and~\ref{fig:20to10}).